maarten-pennings/6502/2emulation/README.md

 ## 5 Interrupt (IRQ)

 We should be able to generate an interrupt.
-The IRQ line on the board is pulled up, so if we add a wire and toch the GND signal, we should get an interrupt.
+The IRQ line on the board is pulled up, so if we add a wire and touch the GND signal, we should get an interrupt.

 > Intermezzo on interrupts
+>
 > The 6502 IRQ line is not edge but level sensitive: a low level causes an interrupt.
-> In practice this is what happens.
-The IRQ line is sampled at the end of each instruction.
+> The IRQ line is sampled at the end of each instruction.
+>
 > If the line is high, no interrupt request is pending and the 6502 runs the next instruction
 > till completion before it samples the IRQ line again.
+>
 > If the IRQ line is low, an interrupt request is pending.
 If the I flag ("IRQ-disable") in
 > the program status word is 1, the interrupt is not taken; the 6502 runs the next instruction
 > till completion before it samples the IRQ line (and I flag) again.
+>
 > If the IRQ line is low and the I flag is 0, the interrupt sequence will be initiated.
 > The Program Counter (PC, high and low byte) and the Processor Status Word (PSW) are pushed
 > onto the stack and the IRQ-disable flag (I) is set to a 1 disabling further interrupts.
 > The Program Counter Low is loaded from FFFE and the Program Counter High from FFFF.
-> The vector at FFFE/FFFF point to the start of the so-called Interrupt Service Routine (ISR),
+> The vector at FFFE/FFFF points to the start of the so-called Interrupt Service Routine (ISR),
 > which thus now starts to execute.
+>
 > The ISR should do the proper action for the interrupt, but also some administrative work:
-> it should signal the device that caused the pulled the IRQ line low, that it is serviced, so
+> it should signal the device that pull the IRQ line low, that it is serviced, so
 > that it will let the IRQ line go high again.
 The ISR ends with a Return from Interrupt (RTI)
 > instruction.
 This restores the I flag (back to 0) and a new interrupts can be handled.
-> If the (I) flag is cleared in the ISR, nested interrupts can occur.
+> If the (I) flag is cleared inside the ISR routine, nested interrupts can occur.

 So, if we pull IRQ low for a moment, the ISR will be executed (by default I=0).
 This means the the main program (the JMP loop at 0000) is pre-empted and that the 6502